-Equality - We have published our equality objectives and annual report helping to ensure that all groups in our community have a voice, can be heard and know how we make our decisions.
+We have published our equality objectives and report helping to ensure that all groups in our community have a voice, can be heard and know how we make our decisions.
+A revised equality policy was adopted by Cabinet in March 2016.